 A good example is the Netflix case of 2007.
 The streaming company published 10 million movie rankings as part of a public challenge that aimed at improving the recommendation systems.
 Though Netflix anonymized some of the data by removing personal details and replacing names with random numbers, two researchers de-anonymized some part of this data.
 They compared rankings and timestamps with publicly available information on the IMDb website, revealing personal data.

-The anonymization reduces the risk of data re-identification but this depends on other factors too.
+Anonymization reduces the risk of data re-identification but its effectiveness depends on other factors too.
 For example, what controls are put in place to prevent the anonymous dataset from being linked back to personal data.
 A good source of recommendations on the accountability and governance measures needed for anonymization are listed in ICO's Chapter 4.